yuuuuzhang/DL-CRISPR_offtarget_prediction/README.md

 # DL-CRISPR_offtarget_prediction
-TriplexFPP is a program for off-target activity prediction in CRISPR/Cas9 system.
+DL-CRISPR is a program for off-target activity prediction in CRISPR/Cas9 system.

 ## SYSTEM REQUIREMENTS

 ### Hardware requirements
-TriplexFPP requires only a standard computer with enough RAM to support the in-memory operations.
+DL-CRISPR requires only a standard computer with enough RAM to support the in-memory operations.

 ### Software requirements

 #### OS Requirements

-TriplexFPP has been tested on the following systems:
+DL-CRISPR has been tested on the following systems:

 * macOS (10.14.6)
 * Windows10